revbayes/revbayes.github.io/tutorials/tutorial_structure/index.md

 We will now set your working directory.
 This ensures that RevBayes is aware of where in your computer your code and data are stored.
 By default, RevBayes assumes you are in your user home on your computer.
+Therefore, we can leave off the `~/`, as RevBayes will assume its presence.
 In RevBayes, use the `setwd()` command in conjunction with your path to your tutorial to set your working directory.
 For example, my command will look like so: